Skip to main content

 • Remove pins from the selection by using the Delete button.

-Every change in the route sequence component will immediately be applied on the map, thus the route, its distance and duration will automatically be updated.
-It also goes the other way around, as every change on the map will be reflected in the route sequence component.
+Every change in the route sequence component is immediately applied to the map, so the route, its distance and duration update automatically.
+The reverse holds as well: every change on the map is reflected in the route sequence component.

 For instance, this route...